Select Page

 Fitness - a measure of reproductive success (survival) in relation to both the genotype and phenotype in a given environment

-Function - also referred to as adaptive significance or purpose.
-In agential terms it helps to regard the characters of organisms as having functions while organisms themselves, as independent agents, have purposes and goals
+Function - also referred to as adaptive significance.
+Typically, this is the role that the structures, processes, or behaviors of an organism play in the functional organization of the organism as a whole.
+It helps to regard these characters of organisms as having functions while organisms themselves, as independent agents, have purposes and goals

 Genotype - the genetic constitution of an individual organism, encoded in the nucleus of every cell